 EXAM DATES: There are no early tests/exams given, and no make-ups.
 The Final Exam is scheduled by the University.
-Excused absences require documentation of an unforeseeable emergency but do not result in a make-up testing because a single, missed midterm exam is automatically dropped: See grading options above..
+Excused absences require documentation of an unforeseeable emergency but do not result in a make-up testing because a single, missed midterm exam is automatically dropped: See grading options above.
 Our grading system is designed to allow for circumstances that require you to be absent (e.g., illness).
-(Tentative: subject to change): EXAM I: Monday, February 14, 2022; EXAM II: Monday, March 21, 2022; EXAM III: Monday, April 18, 2022; FINAL EXAM: Wednesday, MAY 04, start time: 07:00 PM.
+(Tentative: subject to change): EXAM DATES: (Tentative: subject to change): EXAM I: Tuesday, February 15, 2022; EXAM II: Tuesday, March 22, 2022; EXAM III: Tuesday, April 19, 2022 FINAL EXAM: Wednesday, MAY 04, start time: 07:00 PM.
 The University sets the schedule for all final exams, and has updated the schedule for Spring 2022.
 The final will be held on: Wednesday May 4th, 7:00pm.
 This time is common to all sections of CHEM 224 and other Chemistry courses.
 There will be no make-up final exams given under any circumstance, and the exam will not be given early, either.
 Instructors may not reschedule final exams for a class for another day and/or time during the final exam period.
 There can be no divergence from the posted schedule of dates for final exams.
 Individual students who have four (4) final examinations scheduled for the same date may request to have one of those exams rescheduled.
 If a student reports having four final examinations scheduled for the same date, students should be directed to e-mail a petition to Adam Patricoski, Assistant Dean for Student Academic Affairs, CAS Dean's Office (apatricoski@luc.edu).